matsselen/pyolab/README.md

 ## Overview

-This provide a suite of Python (2.7) routines that gives users complete control of an IOLab system.
-This archive contains a folder containing the PyOLab library code (__PyOLabCode__), two folders containing example user code (__HelloWorld__ and __DaqExample__), and a folder containing Documentation (__Documentation__).
+PyOLab is a suite of Python (2.7) routines that gives users complete control of an IOLab system.
+The archive contains a folder containing the PyOLab library code (__PyOLabCode__), two folders containing example user code (__HelloWorld__ and __DaqExample__), and a folder containing Documentation referred to in the code (__Documentation__).

 If you are new to Python you can get a great free release from [Anaconda](https://www.continuum.io/downloads).
 You will also need to get [PySerial](http://pyserial.readthedocs.io/en/latest/) (more info below).
-There is plenty of online support and documentation for [learning Python](https://www.python.org/about/gettingstarted/).
+There is plenty of on-line support and documentation for [learning Python](https://www.python.org/about/gettingstarted/).

-Use at your own risk in accordance with Open Source BSD-3-Clause license.
+Use this code at your own risk in accordance with Open Source BSD-3-Clause license.

 ## PyOLabCode